 Make a rough plan of your itinerary: Colombia’s bigger cities are excellent bases for exploring the country alone since they have good bus connections to many interesting destinations (see best places to visit in Colombia).
 You have a lot of options to choose from and can quickly change plans, if a particular destination doesn’t work out for one reason or another.
 Here is also a Colombia Slow Travel Itinerary to introduce the different regions of the country and the best routes to get from one place to another.

-Gather information about your travel destinations: Good things to investigate a little beforehand are: safe and interesting neighborhoods where to stay, connections between the bus terminal or airport and the location of your accommodation, time of arrival in your destination (daytime is better), bus connections to other interesting places to visit in Colombia, local customs, etc.
+Gather information about your travel destinations: Good things to investigate a little beforehand are: safe and interesting neighborhoods to stay, connections between the bus terminal or airport and the location of your accommodation, time of arrival in your destination (daytime is better), bus connections to other interesting places to visit in Colombia, local customs, etc.

 Learn useful phrases in Spanish: Since English is not widely spoken in Colombia, being able to have a basic conversation in Spanish will open you many doors.
 You can talk to the locals and have a more “local experience”.
 See some suggested tools for learning Spanish in my article on Practical Colombia Travel Tips.